-- In the Contents pane, click the Image layer.
-On the ribbon, the Image Layer contextual ribbon appears.
+- In the Contents pane, click the Image layer to select it.

-- On the ribbon, click the Appearance tab.
-Click the lower half of the Stretch Type button and choose Percent Clip.
-If you are prompted to calculate statistics, click Yes.
+- On the ribbon, click the Image Layer tab.
+Click and expand Stretch Type button and choose Percent Clip.

 The stretch type changes how the raster data is symbolized.
 Percent Clip cuts off the highest and lowest values to reduce the effect of outliers on the visualization.
 You can now see areas of the world with higher (white) and lower (black) levels of PM 2.5 pollution.